Kagean/CPR_Training_VR/README.md

 - CPR Training VR is a virtual reality application designed to teach and simulate the basics of Cardiopulmonary Resuscitation (CPR).
 Built as an interactive training tool, this project allows users to practice correct CPR techniques in a safe and immersive environment.

+**V0.0.5    (14.07.2025)**

+**NEW**

+- added CompressionDetector to calculate pressure

+- UI debug designed to determine how far the hands are from the correct area.
+(Then this UI will show the percentage error and how many presses it makes per minute)

+- A feedback cube was made to determine whether we did the compression correctly.

 **V0.0.4    (11.07.2025)**

 **NEW**